White Stem Borer

 The eggs are laid in groups of about 100, and covered in coloured hairs from the females abdominal tip.
 The eggs hatch in about a week.

-The Caterpillars are off-white in colour.
-They bore into the stem of their foodplant.
+The caterpillars are off-white in colour, with a vague dark dorsal line, and a brown head..
+The caterpillars bore into the stem of their foodplant.
 They mature in about a month.

 They pupate in a cocoon inside the stem of the foodplant.
 The pupation period is about a week.

 The adult moths have white or pale brown forewings.
 The hindwings are white, sometimes shading to pale brown at the wingtips.
 The abdomen is white or brown.
 The female has a tuft of yellow or pink hairs at the tip of the abdomen.
 The wingspan is about 3.5 cms.
 The adults live for about a week.

 The species is found across south-east Asia, including: